V for Vendetta (film): Filming

 V for Vendetta was filmed in London, England, and in Potsdam, Germany, at Babelsberg Studios.
 Much of the film was shot on sound stages and indoor sets, with location work done in Berlin for three scenes: the Norsefire rally flashback, Larkhill, and Bishop Lilliman's bedroom.
 The scenes that took place in the abandoned London Underground were filmed at the disused Aldwych tube station.
 Filming began in early March 2004 and lasted through early June 2004.
-V for Vendetta is the final film shot by cinematographer Adrian Biddle, who died of a heart attack on 7 December 2005, 9 months after the movie's world debut.
+V for Vendetta is the final film shot by cinematographer Adrian Biddle, who died of a heart attack on 7 December 2005.

 To film the final scene at Westminster, the area from Trafalgar Square and Whitehall up to Parliament and Big Ben had to be closed for three nights from midnight until 5 am.
 This was the first time the security-sensitive area (home to 10 Downing Street and the Ministry of Defence) had ever been closed to accommodate filming.
 Then-Prime Minister Tony Blair's son, Euan, worked on the film's production and is said (according to an interview with Stephen Fry) to have helped the filmmakers obtain the unparalleled filming access.
 This drew criticism of Blair from MP David Davis due to the film's content.
 However, the filmmakers denied Euan Blair's involvement in the deal, stating that access was acquired through nine months of negotiations with 14 different government departments and agencies.